 Camellia oleifera has a valuable seed oil that is used for cosmetics and in cooking in many Asian cultures.
 The Camellia sinensis is the tea plant, so it’s widely used across the world as a drink and food source.
 Camellia flowers themselves are not edible or safe to use for tea.

-Popular Camellia Flower Colors and their Meaning & Symbolism
+Camellia Flower Colors and Their Meaning & Symbolism

-As with many flower varieties, the intrinsic meaning and symbolism in the language of flowers can often vary dependent on the colors displayed.
+As with many flower varieties, the intrinsic meaning and symbolism in flowers’ language can often vary depending on the colors displayed.
 Whilst camellia flowers have a long symbolic association with romance and devotion, there are subtle differences to be aware of based on their unique color characteristics

 White Camellia Flower Meaning

-This color of Camellia blossoms shows you have adoration and care for someone, but no romantic interest.
-It’s a good flower to give to a family member or friend that you want to express platonic affection for.
+This color of Camellia blossoms shows you have adoration and care for someone but no romantic interest.
+It’s an excellent flower to give to a family member or friend you want to express platonic affection for.

 Pink Camellia Flower Meaning

-Pink blossoms from this plant express longing, so they’re good for any situation where you miss someone.
+Pink blossoms from this plant express longing, so they’re suitable for any situation where you miss someone.
 They can have a romantic or platonic meaning depending on what they’re paired with.

 Red Camellia Flower Meaning

 Red Camellia flowers have a passionate and romantic meaning that is hard to miss.
-They’re a sign of deep desire for someone, making them great to pair with classic red roses.
+They signify a deep desire for someone, making them great to pair with classic red roses.

 Camellias in Chinese Culture

-This plant is native to China, so it’s no surprise it’s considered a sign of romantic love and the devotion between a man and a woman there.
-This is due to how the flower falls off of the plant without losing its petals.
-The base and the petals fall together, representing the commitment between two lovers.
+This plant is native to China, so it’s no surprise it’s considered a sign of romantic love and devotion between a man and a woman.
+This is because the flower falls off the plant without losing its petals.
+The base and the petals fall together, representing the commitment between the two lovers.
 It’s a very romantic flower in Chinese culture, regardless of the color.

 Japanese Culture and Camellia Significance